 Whether you prefer to use it to keep cold drinks to hand or to keep food chilled, a refrigerator is a very welcome bonus in an outdoor kitchen, raising it from functional to fabulous.

-'It's important to note that you cant put just any normal appliance outdoor, like a fridge,' warns Ross from Grillo.
+'It's important to note that you can't put just any normal appliance outdoors, like a fridge,' warns Ross from Grillo.
 'Outdoor kitchen appliances must be certified for outdoor use, otherwise they will simply not be able to cope with the fluctuations in temperature and the weather.'

-So while you can pick up a good quality indoor under-counter drinks fridge for around $400/£300, an outdoor version that can withstand the elements will cost in the region of $1,350 (£1,000), so factor this in to your total outdoor kitchen cost.
+So while you can pick up a good quality indoor under-counter drinks refrigerator for around $400 (£300), an outdoor version that can withstand the elements will cost in the region of $1,350 (£1,000), so factor this in to your total outdoor kitchen cost.

-'So while most people don’t store their best crockery and cutlery in their outdoor kitchen, some storage space is useful – especially for things like BBQ tongs and cooking utensils.'
+'So while most people don’t store their best crockery and cutlery in their outdoor kitchen, incorporating some storage will be useful – especially cupboards for things like BBQ tongs and cooking utensils.'

 What materials are best for an outdoor kitchen?

 'Modern construction methods and innovative materials mean that outdoor kitchens can be used all year round - whatever the weather,' explains Simo.

-'Materials such as concrete, stainless and corten steel and vitreous enamel can withstand all the elements,' he adds, 'whilst also resisting heat and scratches, making them a practical and long-lasting addition.'
+'Materials such as concrete, stainless and corten steel and vitreous enamel can withstand all the elements whilst also resisting heat and scratches, making them a practical and long-lasting addition.'

 As well as the cabinetry, tiles are an excellent choice for both walls and flooring in an outdoor kitchen, and can help you carry your patio ideas through to the rest of the space.

-'When it comes to installing tiles in an outdoor kitchen, there are a few things to consider,' advises Hamish Smith, Creative Director at Ca’ Pietra.
+'When it comes to installing tiles in an outdoor kitchen, there are a few things to consider,' advises Hamish Smith, creative director of Ca’ Pietra.

-'If you want a touch of luxury then you could look to include a marble countertop, just factor in a few things – just make sure you seal it regularly and accept that because it’s outside it may show a little wear and tear over time.
+'If you want a touch of luxury then you could look to include a marble countertop.
+Just factor in a few things – make sure you seal it regularly and accept that, because it’s outside, it may show a little wear and tear over time.
 If you want a low maintenance material, take a look at porcelain tiles,' adds Hamish.

 How do I build an outdoor kitchen on a budget?